 Modern Slavery Act

-The statement below covers the policies and procedures in place during the Group’s year ending 24th February 2017 to prevent slavery and human trafficking from occurring within its business activities or supply chain.
-It has been prepared in accordance with the Modern Slavery Act 2015.
+The statement below covers the policies and procedures in place during the Group’s financial year ending 26th February 2021 to prevent slavery and human trafficking from occurring within its business activities or supply chain.
+The statement has been prepared in accordance with the Modern Slavery Act 2015.

 - Organisational Structure and Business Activities

-The Mackays Stores Group is privately owned and, with the exception of a small investment in renewable energy, is solely focused on the retailing of clothing, accessories and homeware.
-We trade from more than 270 stores in the UK, have 25 overseas stores operated by franchisees and a transactional website.
-Overall annual turnover is £162 million (net of VAT).
-Our Head Office is in Inchinnan, near Glasgow Airport and we also have a Buying Office in Paddington, London.
-We have approximately 3,400 employees, all UK based.
+The M&Co Group is privately owned and is solely focused on the retailing of clothing, accessories and homeware.
+As at August 2021 we trade from 202 stores in the UK, have 10 overseas stores operated by franchise partners and a transactional website.
+Total annual, Covid-19 impacted, turnover is c. £65 million (net of VAT).
+Our Head Office is in Inchinnan, near Glasgow Airport, and we also have a Buying Office in Paddington, London.
+There are approximately 2,000 employees, all UK based.

 This statement can be considered under the following headings: